Tutorial

 When these elements are severely restricted you get pixel art.
 It's an art form that celebrates limitations.

 It can be deceptively simple looking yet complicated to create.
 Every pixel has to be carefully considered.
-It's an art form that reflects the rapid evolution of technology but also an art form that has roots in ancient roman mosaics.
+It's an art form that reflects the rapid evolution of technology, but also an art form that has roots in ancient roman mosaics.

 This short guide only covers the key aspects of the style.
 There is a vast ocean of games and images that use these techniques in a multitude of ways.
 If you have any questions about this guide please feel free to email me.